 Extensive grounds; stables with resident horses; art gallery; gym, spa and yoga room; parking spaces; free WiFi throughout.
 In rooms: desk, free bottled water, black-out curtains, air-conditioning, organic bath products, fresh fruit on arrival.
 The Maisonettes and Cottages have a mini fridge and tea- and coffee-making facilities.
 Cottages come with working fireplaces and kitchenettes.

 The Villa Suite with Breathtaking Views are knee-weakeningly lovely, thanks to their winsome views, polished piano (go on, have a tinkle) and fresco-adorned bathroom.

-The picturesque unheated pool was carved from an ancient limestone quarry.
+The picturesque heated pool was carved from an ancient limestone quarry.
 A cluster of sunloungers and parasols dot the surrounding limestone terrace; adjacent to the pool area, there’s a pop-up bar and a manicured lawn where guests can flop and relax.
-Smiths aged 14 and above can use the pool; a family-friendly pool is being built for summer 2017.
+Smiths aged 14 and above can use the main pool; there's a family-friendly pool for younger Smiths.

 Bring something you can hike a forest or ride a horse in.

 The hotel’s public areas are suited to wheelchair-users but its bedrooms are not.
 Spa treatments can be enjoyed in-room.
 Borgo Pignano has a stash of plug adaptors and Wellies for guests to borrow.